 Dame Jacqueline Wilson is one of the nation’s favourite authors for children and she has sold millions of books worldwide and over 35 million in the UK alone.
 Best known perhaps for her Tracy Beaker series, she has been on countless award shortlists and has won The Guardian Fiction award, The Children’s Book Award and Book of the Year, The Smarties Medal, and the Blue Peter Choice Award.
 She has been Children's Laureate and has an OBE.
 In 2008 became a Dame.

-Simon Armitage is a poet, playwright, novelist, lyricist and broadcaster, who writes extensively for television and radio.
+The Poet Laureate, Simon Armitage is a poet, playwright, novelist, lyricist and broadcaster, who writes extensively for television and radio.
 In 2014 he published Paper Aeroplane, a selection marking the 25th anniversary of the appearance of his ground-breaking debut poetry collection Zoom!
 He has won numerous awards for his work including a prestigious Ivor Novello Award for his song lyrics in the television film Feltham Sings.
 His poems have been part of GCSE and A level exams in this country for nearly two decades now.
-Armitage is Professor of Poetry at the University of Sheffield and was elected Professor of Poetry at the University of Oxford in 2015.
+Armitage was Professor of Poetry at the University of Sheffield and was elected Professor of Poetry at the University of Oxford in 2015.
 He is a Fellow of the Royal Society of Literature and in 2010 was made CBE for services to poetry.

 Dame Harriet Walter